mustafaquraish/A48S20/W10/index.md

 Let's traverse through this code, and insert the elements of the follwing array to an empty BST: ```[56, 17, 24, 78, 67, 98, 5, 2, 15, 31, 71]```.
 Once you are done, try it in <a href="https://www.cs.usfca.edu/~galles/visualization/BST.html">this simulator</a> to compare the results.

+*Note:* The simulator inserts nodes equal than the root on the right sub-tree instead of the next, so you need to keep that in mind while comparing exercises with duplicate elements.

 ---

 ### How can we search for a node?